How to install Fedora on top of ZFS

 Populate /dev

-You'll need the device files too:
+You'll need the device files too.
+We will use bind mounts to resolve that:

 Chroot into the /sysroot file system